bavelsoft/fieldmapper/README.md

 Typemapper generates implements of interfaces with @TypeMap annotated methods.

-To get automatically generated code for mapping object of class Y to objects of class X, annotate an abstract method:
+To get automatically generated code for mapping objects of class Y to objects of class X, annotate an abstract method:

     interface Foo {
         @TypeMapper
         X map(Y y);
     }

-And you'll get a generate FooTypeMapper which implements Foo, and matches up the setters of X with the getters of Y. If any of the types don't match up, it will automatically call conversion methods in the class.
+And you'll get a generated class FooTypeMapper which implements Foo, and matches up the setters of X with the getters of Y. If any of the types don't match up, it will automatically call conversion methods in the class.

     interface Foo {
         @TypeMapper